jaseflow/takeupsomething/content/interests/cooking.md

 </div>

 ## Skillet / Frying Pan
 Stainless Steel is the name of the game here.
-You could get cast iron or non-stick but to start off the Stainless Steel provides variety, durability and is low maintenance.
+You could get cast iron or non-stick but to start off with the Stainless Steel provides variety, durability and is low maintenance.

 ### Recommendations